Fast protein folding is governed by memory-dependent friction: Introduction

 We evaluate friction for eight fast-folding proteins, obtained from previously published large-scale molecular dynamics simulation trajectories \cite{Lindorff_2011}.
-These cutting-edge simulations, performed by the Shaw group using the purpose-built Anton super-computer \cite{Shaw_2009, Shaw_2010}, represent a breakthrough in the simulation-of-scale, enabling all-atom simulation of proteins that would not otherwise be practically possible.
-The lengths of the proteins range between 10 and 80 amino-acid residues, and the simulation times between approximately 100 $\mu$s and 3 ms. The result is a diverse protein data set, comprised of mixtures of $\alpha$-helix and $\beta$-hairpin secondary structures, and an assortment of tertiary structures, where all proteins execute a multitude of folding and unfolding events.
+These cutting-edge simulations, performed by the Shaw group using the purpose-built Anton super-computer \cite{Shaw_2009, Shaw_2010}, represent a breakthrough in the simulation-of-scale, enabling all-atom simulation of fast-folding proteins that would otherwise not be practically possible.
+These simulations, which were originally performed to reveal the structural and kinetic details of the folding mechanisms for fast-folding proteins, yield simulation trajectories for proteins with lengths that range between 10 and 80 amino-acid residues and simulation times between approximately 100 $\mu$s and 3 ms. These trajectories represent a diverse protein data set, comprised of mixtures of $\alpha$-helix and $\beta$-hairpin secondary structures, and an assortment of tertiary structures, where all proteins execute a multitude of folding and unfolding events.

+We analyse all protein trajectories in the framework of a non-Markovian, generalised Langevin equation (GLE).
+While non-Markovian effects have been investigated in protein folding before \cite{Plotkin_1998,Berezhkovskii_2018} and discrete Markov-state models, which describe folding as transitions between a set of metastable states \cite{Noe_2007, Chodera_2007}, have also been extended to include memory effects \cite{Cao_2020}, this is the first investigation with such extensive simulation data where full GLE memory kernel extraction methods have been applied.